React Native

 onMessage={onMessage}

-callback to receive events from iframe
+callback to handle events from the iframe

-iFrame Events
+iframe Events

 export const checkProp = <T extends string | number>(